Minister for Sport and Recreation

 Since entering Parliament, Mia has taken a keen interest in regional health and education and has served as Deputy Chair of the Rural and Remote Education Advisory Committee and as a member of the Southern Inland Health Initiative.
 She served on the Legislative Council’s Legislation Committee (2009 – 2012) and was elected to the position of Deputy Leader of Parliamentary National Party in Dec 2013, the first woman to serve in the role in the 100 year history of the Party.

-Mia graduated from Murdoch University with a degree in marketing and the media and then loved overseas for two years before returning to Australia and taking on various policy and research roles for the Leader of the Parliamentary National Party, as an executive officer with the Chamber of Minerals and Energy WA and as a consultant.
+Mia graduated from Murdoch University with a degree in Marketing and the media.
+Following this she lived overseas for two years before returning to Australia and taking on various policy and research roles for the Leader of the Parliamentary National Party, as an executive officer with the Chamber of Minerals and Energy WA and as a consultant.

 With family links dating back almost 100 years, Mia has strong connections to the Wheatbelt.
 Her father’s family were among the first settlers in Yorkrakine and her mother’s family continue to farm in the district of West Arthur.
 Mia lives in the Avon Valley and remains passionate about the Wheatbelt, its people and future.